-Atop Mori Tower, this gigantic gallery space sports high ceilings, a broad view and thematic programs that continue to live up to the hype associated with Roppongi Hills.
+Atop Mori Tower, the gigantic galleries here have no permanent collection, instead showcasing thematic programs that continue to live up to the hype associated with Roppongi Hills.
 Contemporary exhibitions are beautifully presented and include superstars of the art world from both Japan and abroad.